kattisA/marvel-search/README.md

 ## Description

 The application is a React app using Semantic UI.
 The search app is retrieving information from Marvel API.
 The application is developed for learning purposes.
+The app is mobile friendly.
 During this project I learned more about:
 * Using API:s and more specifically the Marvel API
 * Creating md-5 hash key